 Can I reduce my overpayment?

-For example: You could be overpaid because you have changed employment and have failed to notify us of this.
-At a later date, you provide proof of the end of your previous employment and pay slips for your new employment.
-These confirm that based on your actual income, you could have qualified for some housing benefit.
+At a later date, you provide proof of the end of your old job and pay slips for your new job.
+These confirm that based on your income, you could have been entitled to some housing benefit.

-We could use underlying entitlement to reduce the overpayment by the amount of benefit you were entitled to.
-This will reduce the amount of the debt owed.
+This underlying entitlement can be used to reduce the overpayment by the amount of benefit you should have been given.
+This will reduce the amount you need to pay back.

 If you believe that your circumstances were different to those that were used when the overpayment was created, please provide evidence of your actual circumstances for that period of time.